fatboychummy/Tortois/README.md

 Under construction, more will appear soon :tm:

-might be abandoned, I thought I had the fight in me to do this, but I decided to make a much smaller, simpler, and more effective program to do the hard work for me
+~~might be~~ is abandoned, I thought I had the fight in me to do this, but I decided to make a much smaller, simpler, and more effective program to do the hard work for me